it transformation: driving growth and efficiency in your business

 From Strategy to Results: Measuring IT Transformation

 IT transformation is no doubt a major investment, and its success has to be evaluated not merely in terms of technical enhancements but also in the extent to which it aligns with business objectives.
-Identifying the right indicators and obtaining stakeholder feedback contributes to the fulfillment of the transformation with authentic and quantifiable benefits.
+One of our senior software architects believes that defining the right metrics and obtaining feedback from stakeholders helps to drive transformation with real, quantifiable benefits.

 Business Impact Metrics